 Shameless plug: With the best free educational resources (Raw-U), the most robust free brewing tools, and the most outstanding organic scobys, kombucha kits, tea blends, flavoring blends & more, we can help you reach your brewing goals.
 So check out our products — that’s an order, Booch! 😉 #rawbrewingco #ilikeitraw

-- Use an adhesive thermometer to monitor your brew's fermentation temperature
+Monitor Fermentation Temperature: Utilize an adhesive thermometer to keep a close eye on your brew's fermentation temperature.

 Start Your Brew at a pH of 4: Initiating your brew at this pH level helps in creating the ideal environment for fermentation.